 (Note – premises outside the rate-paying system, such as places of worship, are not eligible for this scheme.
 However, premises that have a rateable value but don’t pay rates because their local council applies the full discount are eligible.)

 Discretionary support is also available, through the Additional Restrictions Grant – also delivered through district / borough or unitary authorities.
 This will be of interest to organisations which aren’t eligible for the LRSG scheme noted above, like churches that own (or lease) places of worship.
-When applying, we suggest you make it clear to your council that your organisation was viable before the pandemic but needs their support to get through the coming weeks.
+When applying, we suggest you make it clear to your council that your organisation was viable before the pandemic but needs their support to get through the current period.